AWegnerGitHub/awegnergithub.github.io-content/2019_03_29_stackoverflow_still_has_issues.md

 someone who felt unwelcome.
 That's fair.
 I believe they felt that way.
 However, from my point of view, Stack Overflow ignored their own users (some of whom had been saying the exact same thing for years) because it was suddenly posted on Twitter where the entire world could comment on things that may have been out of context.
-Instead of listening to their own users and the experiences those users had, Stack Overflow went into damage control mode and rapidly [updated it's "Be Nice" policy.][10]
+Instead of listening to their own users and the experiences those users had, Stack Overflow went into damage control mode and rapidly [updated its "Be Nice" policy.][10]

 Whether this is actually what happened or not is really beside the point.
 Many long time users had this perception.
 Meta was ignored.
 User feedback was ignored.
 Instead, the person that could shout the loudest and had made the most noise appeared to